Kotlin/kotlinx-knit/README.md

     // @file:OptIn(ExperimentalTime::class)
     // -->

-Knit markup can be specified inside `/** ... */` KDoc comments, separated by at most one from the `*` at the beginning of comment line.
+Knit markup can be specified inside `/** ... */` KDoc comments, separated by one space from the `*` at the beginning of comment lines.
 The Knit tool does not really parse Kotlin files.
 It just looks at the `*` character at the beginning of the line.

     /**